bryanwoods/obfuscator/README.md

 ## TODO

 * Get Rake task fully working
-* Move away from iterating through all records and calling update_attributes.
-Better: finding in batches.
-Best: Generating a giant update_all.
 * Fix jankiness with the Dsl (especially that you can't pass multiple overwrite/format blocks in one parent block currently)
 * Reflect on model validations to ensure generated data is valid
+* Move away from iterating through all records and calling update_attributes by constructing an update_all